burnoil/EndpointAdvisor/README.md

 ## Running it
 - Icons: icon.ico (main) and warning.ico (non-healthy state) in the script directory.
-- Installation Place Icons: Copy icon.ico and warning.ico to the script directory (e.g., C:\SHOT).
+- Installation Place Icons: Copy icon.ico and warning.ico to the script directory (e.g., C:\MITSI).
 If missing, the app falls back to default system icons.
 - Run the Script: Open PowerShell as Administrator (recommended for full system access).
-Execute: powershell Unwrap Copy .\SHOT.ps1
+Execute: powershell Unwrap Copy .\MITSI.ps1
 - Ensure Tray Visibility (Optional): Right-click the taskbar → "Taskbar settings" → "Notification area" → "Select which icons appear on the taskbar".
-Set "SHOT" to "On" for persistent visibility.
+Set "MITSI" to "On" for persistent visibility.
 - Usage Tray Icon: Displays icon.ico when healthy, warning.ico if issues are detected.
 Left-click to toggle the dashboard; right-click for the context menu.
 - Dashboard: Expand sections (e.g., "Information", "Compliance") to view details.
 - Announcements: Red dot appears on new updates; expand to clear.
 YubiKey Alerts: Balloon tip shown when certificate nears expiry (default: ≤7 days).
 - Logs: View recent logs in the "Logs" section or export via the tray menu.
-Configuration The app uses SHOT.config.json for settings.
+Configuration The app uses MITSI.config.json for settings.
 Default configuration:

-# SHOT.config.json
+# MITSI.config.json
 ```json
 {
     "LogRotationSizeMB":  5,